zc2tech/mend-as2/README.md

 - Auth: JWT-based (was session-based)
 - New: Full RBAC system
 - New: Modern responsive UI
+- New: HTTP Authentication preferences
+- New: Partner visibility controls
+- New: User-specific preferences

 See migration guide in docs/ for details.